17 Signs Your Husband Is Not Attracted to You & What to Do

 Lack of genuine quality time could be one of the signs of a husband not interested in the wife.
 It could also be one of the signs he doesn’t want you sexually in his life anymore.

-Not making time for you is, of course, an issue, but sometimes even if you have time together, it’s not the quality time you need.
+Not making time for you is, of course, an issue, but even when you do have time together, it’s not the quality time you need.

 Maybe he keeps up with the date night routine, or you two still do brunch on Sundays, but does that time together feel good?
 Or does it feel like he can’t wait for it to be over?